 Oscar and Heidi were again in the back seat of a large black car.
 And, again, they were drinking.
 “I hate the French,” he said.

 “I’ve got no opinion of the country, but Bernard can make or break us there, and that’ll set the tone for the rest of Europe.
-So I hope you kissed him after you blew him.”
+So you better have kissed him after you blew him.”

 “Kiss him, too?
 I’m not a whore!”

 “You are, actually.”
-She grew serious, “You treated him right, right?”
+Seriously, “You treated him right, right?”

 “What’s that mean?”